shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> select distinct MorseGraphIndex from Signatures;
+  select distinct MorseGraphIndex from Signatures;

 which returns